 I’ve shopped there.
 I’ve sold there.
 (I’ve sold there more than I’ve shopped there, but that’s beside the point.)

-The downsides, in my experience:
+The downsides to shopping at clothing consignment stores, in my experience:

-- Consignment store owners tend to be too narrow-minded about clothes (in general) and styles (in specific).
+- Consignment shop owners tend to be too narrow-minded about clothes (in general) and styles (in specific).
 If your taste doesn’t match the store owner’s personal taste, then odds are, you won’t find it here.

-- The designs and styles of clothing found in consignment shops tend to be very eclectic — only high-end big name labels, or only modern “edgy” styles that are hip & cool, or only vintage timeless classics — you get the idea.
+- The designs and styles of clothing found in consignment stores tend to be very eclectic — only high-end big name labels, or only modern “edgy” styles that are hip & cool, or only vintage timeless classics — you get the idea.
 It usually a bunch of stuff that isn’t practical for everyday wear.

 - Consignment shops tend to be very female-oriented — which is fine in theory, but it’s hard to find clothing for the whole family through consignment shops.